-The Population Health Graduate Student Mini-Grants Program provides support for student-led research, evaluation, and advocacy projects (e.g., education campaign, community organizing, coalition building) relevant to population health in the greater Houston area.
+The Population Health Graduate Student Grant Program provides support for student-led research, evaluation, and advocacy projects (e.g., education campaign, community organizing, coalition building) relevant to population health in the greater Houston area.
 Population health is a field of study that employs concepts and approaches from multiple disciplines to address the interrelated conditions and factors that influence disparities in health outcomes across and within groups; and inform interventions to improve quality of life and health status of population groups rather than individuals.
 Collaborative and cross-disciplinary projects among students and/or community organizations are encouraged.

 All full-time University of Houston students enrolled in a masters, doctoral, or professional degree program who are in good academic standing (as defined by the degree program(s) in which the student is enrolled).
-Students must continue to be enrolled as full-time students for the spring and fall 2023 semesters.
-Joint submissions are encouraged as long as the principal investigator or a co-principal investigator meets these requirements.
+Students must continue to be enrolled as full-time students for the spring and fall 2024 semesters.
+Joint submissions are encouraged if the principal investigator or a co-principal investigator meets these requirements.
 Projects and individuals receiving a Population Health Graduate Student Grant in previous years are not eligible for consideration.

 Applicants must identify a faculty research advisor or mentor.
 The application submission must include a letter of recommendation from the student’s faculty research advisor or mentor and their signed approval of the application.

 Applications submitted to the Graduate Student Grant Program will be reviewed for merit by a panel of faculty.
 Reviewers will score applications using the following criteria.

 - Feasibility: Can this project be completed within the given timeframe?

 - Planning: Is the project well thought out?